wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-audit/includes/monitor.md

 A bind operation occurs when a user accesses an individual email message.
 For bind access, the *InternetMessageId* of individual messages will be recorded in the audit record.
 All bind operations that occur within a 2-minute interval are aggregated in a single audit record in the *Folders* field within the *AuditData* property.
 Each message accessed is identified by its *InternetMessageId*.
 The number of bind operations aggregated in the record is displayed in the *OperationCount* field in the *AuditData* property.

 ## Audit records throttling
 If more than 1,000 *MailItemsAccessed* audit records are generated in less than 24 hours, Exchange Online will stop generating auditing records for *MailItemsAccessed* activity.
-This is referred to as “throttling”. *MailItemsAccessed* activity will not be logged for 24 hours after throttling is initiated.
-If this occurs, there is a chance the mailbox could be accessed during this period without an audit record being generated.
+This action is referred to as "throttling." *MailItemsAccessed* activity won't be logged for 24 hours after throttling is initiated.
+If this action occurs, there's a chance the mailbox could be accessed during this period without an audit record being generated.
 The recording of *MailItemsAccessed* activity will be resumed following a 24-hour period.
 Here are some key considerations:
 - Less than 1 percent of all mailboxes in Exchange Online are throttled.
 - When a mailbox is throttling, only audit records for *MailItemsAccessed* activity are not audited.
 Other mailbox auditing actions are not affected.
 - Mailboxes are throttled only for bind operations.
 Audit records for sync operations are not throttled.
-- You should assume *MailItemsAccessed* activity was not recorded in the audit logs if a mailbox is throttled.
+- Assume *MailItemsAccessed* activity was not recorded in the audit logs if a mailbox is throttled.

 ## Learn more
 - [The MailItemsAccessed mailbox auditing action](https://docs.microsoft.com/microsoft-365/compliance/mailitemsaccessed-forensics-investigations?view=o365-worldwide#the-mailitemsaccessed-mailbox-auditing-action?azure-portal=true)